 According to special education law, transition services must be included in the IEP of a student at age 16; although, in Texas, transition services may begin at age 14, or even earlier, if the IEP or the results of the ARD meeting indicates that the services are necessary.

-Note: Children who are younger than 14 years old may be grandfathered in because the starting age for VR services in basic skills development has changed from 10 to 14.

 Transition services promote or facilitate the development of the student's IPE while he or she is still in secondary school.

 The IPE for transition services can include: